 High hydrostatic pressure is another method of PHP performed by dealers.
 It is a patented process that exposes oysters to pressures of 35,000-40,000 pounds per square inch for three to five minutes to kill spoilage bacteria and reduce Vibrio spp. to non-detectable levels.
 Irradiation is also used by some dealers in Florida.
 The goal of irradiation is to reduce Vibrio spp. levels without changing the palatability of the oyster.
 Irradiation is an inexpensive, highly-effective PHP for oysters.
 A truckload of about 37,000 pounds of shell stock can be irradiated in about two hours and costs about eight to ten cents per pound.
 Irradiation levels from 0.82 kiloGray (kGy) to <2 kGy are proven not to alter taste while still reducing Vibrio spp. to non-detectable levels.
-The Food and Drug Administration has identified 5.5 kGy as the maximum dose of irradiation for shellfish.
+The U.S. Food and Drug Administration has identified 5.5 kGy as the maximum dose of irradiation for shellfish.

+Oysters pose health risks to healthy and immunocompromised individuals when consumed raw or undercooked.
+Oysters are filter feeders and may harbor Vibrio vulnificus, Vibrio parahaemolyticus, or other pathogenic Vibrio spp. in their tissues.
+Vibrio spp. are naturally occurring bacteria that are present in warm sea waters, such as the Gulf of Mexico.
+The bacteria may be present in approved harvesting waters since testing for contamination involves identification of other pathogen species.
+Concentrations of Vibrio spp. increase May through August when water temperatures are warmer, and when 60 percent of vibriosis cases occur.
 PHP oysters that are designated for raw consumption have reduced colony counts of Vibro spp. in the product, which decreases the overall risk of Vibrio infection.
-Oysters pose health risks to healthy and immunocompromised individuals when consumed raw or undercooked. , , Oysters are filter feeders and may harbor Vibrio vulnificus, Vibrio parahaemolyticus, or other pathogenic Vibrio spp. in their tissues.
-Vibrio spp. are naturally occurring bacteria that are present in warm sea waters, such as the Gulf of Mexico.
-The bacteria may be present in approved harvesting waters since they are not associated with contamination.
-Concentrations of these bacteria increase during May through August when water temperatures are warmer, the time in which 60 percent of V. vulnificus cases occur.
-Hepatitis A and norovirus are viruses that may be present in waters with fecal contamination and the oyster may harbor these viruses in their tissue as well.
+Hepatitis A and norovirus are viruses that may be present in waters with fecal contamination and oysters may harbor these viruses in their tissue as well.

-Common Oyster Pathogens
+Common Oyster Pathogens and Symptoms of Illness

-Ingestion of V. vulnificus among healthy people can cause vomiting, diarrhea, and abdominal pain within 12-72 hours after ingestion. , Ingestion among persons with liver disease and immunocompromising conditions can cause life-threatening illness characterized by fever, septic shock, and blistering skin lesions.
-V. vulnificus bloodstream infections are fatal in over 50% of infections. , V. parahaemolyticus can cause diarrhea, vomiting, and abdominal pain in healthy individuals within 24 hours of ingestion.
-Similar to V. vulnificus, V. parahaemolyticus can also cause serious complications in persons with liver disease, immunosuppression, and also decreased gastric acidity.
+Ingestion of V. vulnificus among healthy people can cause vomiting, diarrhea, and abdominal pain within 12-72 hours after ingestion.
+Ingestion among persons with liver disease and immunocompromising conditions can cause life-threatening illness characterized by fever, septic shock, and blistering skin lesions.
+V. vulnificus bloodstream infections are fatal in over 50% of infections.
+V. parahaemolyticus can cause diarrhea, vomiting, and abdominal pain in healthy individuals within 24 hours of ingestion.
+Similar to V. vulnificus, V. parahaemolyticus can also cause serious complications in persons with liver disease, immunosuppression, and decreased gastric acidity.
 Recovery for healthy individuals generally takes place without medication after a few days.

 - Boil or simmer for at least 3 minutes.

-- Fry at 375 degrees for at least 3 minutes.
+- Fry at 375°F for at least 3 minutes.